thedigitalgarage/laravel-ex/readme.md

 To stop tailing the logs, press *Ctrl + c*.

 ## Additional Resources ##
 Documentation for the Laravel framework can be found on the [Laravel website](http://laravel.com/docs).
-Check out OpenShift's [Documentation](https://docs.openshift.com/online/using_images/s2i_images/php.html) for help running PHP on OpenShift.
+Check out Digital Garage's [Documentation](https://docs.thedigitalgarage.io/using_images/s2i_images/php.html) for help running PHP on Digital Garage.